Probabilistic Language-Image Pre-Training: More Experimental Details

 \subsection{Hyperparameters}

-We use the AdamW \citep{kingma2014adam} optimizer following the official openclip implementation.
+We use the AdamW \citep{kingma2014adam} optimizer following the official \openclip implementation.
 We also tried AdamP \citep{heo2021adamp}, which was the main optimizer of \pcmepp \citep{chun2024pcmepp}.
-We empirically observe that AdamP can improve the overall performances (\eg, average performance from 57.3 to 57.8 under the same setting), but for a fair comparison, we follow the protocol of OpenCLIP \citep{openclip}.
-We use learning rate of 0.0005, beta1 of 0.9, beta2 of 0.95, weight decay of 0.2 and batch size of 512 for each GPU (\ie, the full batch size is 512 $\times$ 32 = 16384).
-We apply 10000 warmup steps and then learning rate is decayed by cosine learning rate scheduling.
-We use image augmentations of scaling 0.8 to 1.0, color jittering and gray scale.
+We empirically observe that AdamP can improve the overall performances (\eg, average performance from 57.3 to 57.8 under the same setting), but for a fair comparison, we follow the protocol of \openclip \citep{openclip}.
+We use a learning rate of 0.0005, beta1 of 0.9, beta2 of 0.95, weight decay of 0.2, and batch size of 512 for each GPU (\ie, the full batch size is 512 $\times$ 32 = 16384).
+We apply 10000 warmup steps and then the learning rate is decayed by cosine learning rate scheduling.
+We use image augmentations of scaling 0.8 to 1.0, color jittering and grayscale.
 Among the mini-batch, we select 12.5\% image-text pairs and drop 75\% tokens of them to compute $\mathcal L_{\text{inc}(x \subset x^\text{masked})}$.
 In all experiments, we fix $\alpha_1$ and $\alpha_2$ in \cref{eq:final} as 10$^{-7}$ and 0.001, respectively.
 We tried various combinations of $\alpha$, but we found that the final result is relatively robust to the choice of $\alpha$ unless we choose very large $\alpha$.
-Similarly, we tested various $\varepsilon$ and $c$ for the inclusion loss (\cref{eq:inc_loss}), but as shown in \cref{tab:inc_loss_param_abl}, the final result is relatively robust to the choice of the parameters.
-If not specified, we simply chose $\varepsilon=-$20 and $c=$1000, but for future research, we recommend using $\varepsilon=-$10 and $c=$10, which empirically performs the best (57.3 vs. 57.9 in the average performance) and is a reasonable scale.
+Similarly, we tested various $\varepsilon$ and $c$ for the inclusion loss (\cref{eq:inc_loss}), but as shown in \cref{appendix:tab:inc_loss_param_abl}, the final result is relatively robust to the choice of the parameters.
+If not specified, we chose $\varepsilon=-$20 and $c=$1000, but for future research, we recommend using $\varepsilon=-$100 and $c=$10, which empirically performs well and stable large-scale training.